programminghistorian/ph-submissions/en/drafts/originals/polygraphs-philosophical-simulations-2.md

                 rel_count_list.append(np.nan)
         self.dataframe['reliable_node_count'] = rel_count_list
 ```
 Now that we have defined this new class, we should put it to use.
-To begin with, we set the data_path variable to point at the 'unique_runs' sub-directory of the cleaered_data_v3_pt' folder (making sure to copy the full path specification):
+To begin with, we set the data_path variable to point at the `unique_runs` sub-directory of the `cleaned_data_v3_pt` folder (making sure to copy the full path specification):

 ```
 data_path = '~/cleaned_data_v3_pt/unique_runs'